o3de/o3de.org/content/docs/userguide/gems/builtin/virtualreality.md

 ---
-description: ' Use the Oculus or OpenVR Virtual Reality gems in &ALY; to support Virtual Reality head-mounted displays (HMDs). '
+description: ' Use the Oculus or OpenVR Virtual Reality gems in Lumberyard to support Virtual Reality head-mounted displays (HMDs). '
 title: Virtual Reality Gems
 ---